-In general there are two main causes of lost circulation in drilling operations problem which are as following:
+In general, there are two main causes of lost circulation in drilling operations problems which are as follows:

 - Invasion or mud loss to formations such as cavernous, vugular, fractured formations or unconsolidated formations.

 - Fracturing which is mud loss due to hydraulic fracturing operations from excessive induced pressures.